AMP-SCZ/coding-test/bioinform-test.md

 Both will appear at work at our laboratory.
 As you work on the problems, please create a GitHub repository with all your codes and write a skeletal `README.md` describing your workflow.
 No need to go overboard with writing README.md.
 We want to see if you know about this standard software archiving process.
+Once you have completed the coding test, please let us know so we can review your work.

 ---